 - Flexibility: Some courses require you to log in at specific times; others are more self-paced (though with deadlines).
 Most of Purdue University Global’s classes comprise two components: online classroom time and live seminars.
 Online classrooms are open 24 hours a day, whereas live seminars are hosted at specific times.

 - Timelines: Some online colleges follow traditional semester time frames; others break the school year into smaller segments.
 For example, you might have class every day, complete assignments and tests every week, and finish that course in a month.

 How to Overcome Challenges at an Online School

 The online college experience has its advantages and challenges, just like an on-campus college.
 One isn’t necessarily better than the other, it’s more about finding the better fit for your life.

 - Support: In a traditional classroom, getting help can be as easy as raising your hand or knocking on your professor’s office door.
 Distance learning means being comfortable with using electronic means to communicate with faculty.
 At Purdue Global, faculty, staff, and students use email and message boards to make communication as easy as possible.
-We also offer online tutoring and paper review sources in our Academic Support Center.
+We also offer online tutoring and paper review sources in our Academic Success Center.